 As beneficial as Google’s DoubleClick ad stack platform is to campaigns of all shapes and sizes, it’s only effective if it’s used in the most impactful way possible.
 It’s incumbent upon advertisers to pair its unique abilities with the other critical components of an effective campaign to reach the conversion levels they crave.

-In our comprehensive guide on post-click optimization, we detail how to best integrate the most critical of those components, with your Google ad stack to reach even the loftiest of ROI goals.
+In our comprehensive guide on landing page optimization, we detail how to best integrate the most critical of those components, with your Google ad stack to reach even the loftiest of ROI goals.

 An ad stack is a critical component but not the entirety